kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_field_stewardship/pld_external_engagement_policy.md

 ---

 ## 🤝 Engagement Pathway

 | Role                     | Access Conditions                                                         |
 |--------------------------|----------------------------------------------------------------------------|
 | **External Collaborator** | May request read-only materials or feedback upon structural alignment     |
 | **Structural Architect**  | Reviews all access requests and confirms rhythm compatibility             |

 - Access is **non-linear and tiered** — it does not follow progressive onboarding.
-- Each engagement is scoped per interaction — not persistent or default.
+- Engagement is scoped per interaction — not persistent or open-ended.

 ---

-## 🔎 What Alignment Looks Like
+## 🔎 Signs of Structural Alignment

-Positive signals of alignment include:

-- Questions about structural pacing, recursion, or latency modeling
+- Questions about **latency modeling**, **recursive rhythm**, or **ambiguity tolerance**
-- Interest in ambiguity tolerance or pause-based output design
+- Interest in **non-output-driven interaction pacing**
-- Requests for non-output-driven interaction structures
-- Recognition that silence or hesitation may be **valid states**, not failures
+- Acceptance of **silence or hesitation as valid states**, not system failure
+- Use of **non-inferential structural terms** (e.g., drift, modulation, recursion, etc.)

-> Engagement starts with structural curiosity — not tooling requests.
+> Engagement starts with rhythm curiosity — not tooling requests.

 ---

-## ⚠️ Misalignment Examples
+## ⚠️ Common Misalignment Patterns

 | Behavior Pattern            | Example Phrasing                              | Outcome               |
 |-----------------------------|-----------------------------------------------|------------------------|